mekomsolutions/openmrs-dbsync/README.md

        accordingly, carefully read the in-inline documentation as you set each property value.
     5. It is highly recommended to set the value of the `eip.home` property in your properties file to match the path to your installation directory.
+    6. In the sender OpenMRS database, update the row in the person table with person_id 1 to set the creator column value from null to 1, this will no longer be necessary after [TRUNK-6037](https://issues.openmrs.org/browse/TRUNK-6037) is resolved.
-    6. Launch the sender app by navigating to its installation directory from the terminal and run the command below.
+    7. Launch the sender app by navigating to its installation directory from the terminal and run the command below.
     ```shell
     java -jar dbsync-sender-app-{VERSION}-exe.jar
     ```